-Collection Fund: Due to the impact of the Covid-19 pandemic central government have allowed district councils more time to submit their Collection Fund figures to the Authority.
-As a result the Collection Fund figures in the draft unaudited accounts will need to be updated and will in turn need to be audited.
+• Collection Fund: Due to the impact of the Covid-19 pandemic central government have allowed district councils more time to submit their Collection Fund figures to the Authority.
+As a result the Collection Fund figures in the draft unaudited accounts have been updated for actuals and agreed.